Hugo Sánchez Ortiz

 IVLP Impact Award Project: Traceability - Sustainable Fishing in Artisanal Fishing Communities

-Over the last two years, Hugo led the development of technological tools for traceability for artisanal fishers communities.
-His idea was to create a traceability stamp that allows the fishers to place their products in a more valuable market.
-The traceability stamp would generate better incomes and reward sustainable practices in the ocean.
-The traceability stamp corresponds to a Vessel Monitoring System called the Smart Scale.
-The scale is installed in fishing ports and takes pictures of every fish being unloaded from a boat.
-Through image processing and artificial intelligence, it analyzes the species and metrics such as weight and dimensions.
-The information is then processed in the cloud and all the statistics and analyses are a “click” away in real-time.
-Hugo and his organization have already developed and installed the smart scale for small-scale fisheries, but with the IVLP award, a traceability seal in the artisanal fish will be implemented.
-The traceability stamps create a platform that allows the end customer to know more about the fish that they are buying.
+Over the past couple of years, Hugo has led the development of technological tools for traceability in artisanal fishing communities.
+His goal was to create a traceability stamp that would allow fishers to access more valuable markets.
+This stamp not only generates higher incomes but also rewards sustainable practices in ocean fisheries.
+The traceability stamp is linked to a Vessel Monitoring System called the Smart Scale.
+Installed at fishing ports, the Smart Scale captures images of every fish unloaded from a boat.
+Using image processing and artificial intelligence, it analyzes the species, as well as metrics such as weight and dimensions.
+This data is then processed in the cloud, providing real-time statistics and analyses at the touch of a button.
+Hugo and his organization have already developed and deployed the Smart Scale for small-scale fisheries.

 IVLP Exchange Experience